jkrems/jkrems.github.io/resume/index.md

 * **Lead Developer**
-  - Supported the evaluation of a new business opportunity by creating a proof of concept and quickly iterating based on changing requirements.
+  - Supported the evaluation of a new business opportunity by creating a proof of concept and rapidly iterating based on changing requirements.
   - Streamlined the localization process of ~100 services by designing and leading the implementation of a central localization system.
     Helped resolve scaling issues in both process and systems.